Kuldīga Photography Residency

 3 photographers/ artists working with photography

-The residency programme will provide three photography artists an opportunity for concentrated personal work for three weeks in Kuldīga - one of the most charming towns in Latvia and a UNESCO National Cultural Heritage site.
-The artists will be hosted in a beautiful complex of restored wooden houses in the heart of the town established as Kuldīga Artists’ Residence in 2013 – a perfect location for contemplation and artistic work.
-The residency period overlaps with the International Summer School of Photography 2016 (6-14 August in Pelči, near Kuldīga), offering the residents a chance to take part in the ISSP programme of talks and presentations and to network with an international group of photographers.
+The residency programme will provide three photography artists an opportunity for concentrated personal work in Kuldīga - one of the most charming towns in Latvia and a UNESCO National Cultural Heritage site.
+The artists will be hosted in a beautiful complex of restored wooden houses in the heart of the town established as Kuldīga Artists’ Residence in 2013.
+The residency is curated by ISSP.

 Who can apply?